quantumlib/Stim/doc/usage_command_line.md

 - <a name="--single"></a>**`--single`**
-    Instead of returning every circuit error that corresponds to a dem error, only return one representative circuit error.
+    Explain using a single simple error instead of all possible errors.

+    When `--single` isn't specified, every single circuit error that produces a specific detector error model is output as a possible explanation of that error.

+    When `--single` is specified, only the simplest circuit error is output.
+The "simplest" error is chosen by using heuristics such as "has fewer Pauli terms" and "happens earlier".

 - <a name="--skip_reference_sample"></a>**`--skip_reference_sample`**